Inclusive growth: global and European lessons for Spain

 Can manufacturing still be a driver for inclusive growth around the world?
 What European and national policies can foster inclusive growth in Europe?
 What is the situation in Spain and what can Spain learn from the global and European experiences?

-On 31 May Bruegel is organising an event in Madrid that aims to take global, European and national perspectives to discuss the policy-relevant social and economic aspects of inclusive growth.
-The event will be hosted by Fundacion ICO and supported by funding from the Mastercard Center for Inclusive Growth.
+On 31 May Bruegel organised an event in Madrid that aimed to take global, European and national perspectives to discuss the policy-relevant social and economic aspects of inclusive growth.
+The event was hosted by Fundacion ICO and supported by funding from the Mastercard Center for Inclusive Growth.

-The two presentations will be followed by a Spanish perspective from Federico Steinberg (El Cano Royal Institute) and a corporate perspective.
+The two presentations were followed by a Spanish perspective from Federico Steinberg (El Cano Royal Institute) and a corporate perspective by Alejandra Kindelan (BBVA).

 Welcome and introduction